 4. The Deductible Amount in Your Policy

-There is a certain amount you have to pay so that the insurance company can start processing your claims.
+You have to pay a certain amount so that the insurance company can start processing your claims.
 This is what we call the deductible amount.
 If you have a high deductible amount, then your premium rate may be lower.

 5. The Cost of Your Liability Coverage